dmeditor/dmeditor-lang/README.md

 Approach 1: remote
 ------
-Run a nextjs server behind (mostly on localhost and proxy _nextjs to client).
+Run a nextjs server behind (mostly on localhost and proxy nextjs to client).

 Pros:
-Matual platforms
+Mature platforms

 Cons:
 1) extra server to run